tomaslangkaas/bico.js/README.md

 ```javascript
 bico(bico, 'fromHex', 'toHex', '0123456789abcdef', 4);
 ```
-This code calls `bico()`, the factory for creating codecs, tells it
+This code calls `bico()`, the codec factory, and tells it

 1. to use `bico` as the codec namespace,
 2. to create an encoder (string-to-binary) named `bico.fromHex`,
 3. to create a decoder (binary-to-string) named `bico.toHex`,
-4. that the 16 characters `'012345679abcdef'` represent the values 0&ndash;16, and
+4. that the 16 characters `'012345679abcdef'` represent the values 0&ndash;15, and
 5. that 4 bits generate one character.

 ### Encoder (string-to-binary)